shercoder/study_guide/readme.md

 __Load Balancing:__

 Distributing work over mutliple cores.
 This is not just about balancing the data distributed but about balancing the work of the problem equally.
+One of the main goals of load balancing is to minimize communication between processes/threads.

 __Foster's Methodology:__